wilsonmar/Salesforce/README.md

 ### Recycle Bin

 When a customer object is deleted, Salesforce does not immediately add it to the Recycle Bin.
-Instead, deleted objects appear in the <strong>Deleted Objects list for 15 days</strong>.
+Instead, deleted objects appear in the <strong>Deleted Objects</strong> list for 15 days.
 During an object's "soft deleted" time, it can be restored before being permanently erased (hard deleted).

 Soft-deleted custom objects and their data still count against your organization’s limits;
 hard-deleted items do not.

 See them in the Schema Browser.

 <a name="Businesses"></a>